HaupChris/ethikchat-experiment-argument-classification/README.md

 # Workflow for Conducting Experiments in the `de.uniwue.ethik-chat` Project

+This repository is a template for conducting experiments in the `de.uniwue.ethik-chat` project.
+It contains a `Makefile` with commands for installing required packages, running experiments, and generating reports.
+It also contains a `requirements.txt` file for installing required packages, and a `src/main.py` file for running experiments.

 This workflow outlines the steps for conducting experiments in the `de.uniwue.ethik-chat` project, including setting up a virtual environment, installing required packages, and organizing experiment code.

 ## Prerequisites